 If this is not something the breeder wants to consider, clipping the wings of aggressive males prior to the breeding season will help the female escape in case the male becomes aggressive.

 A different style of nesting box should be considered as well — one with two exists allow the female to escape if attacked in the nesting box.

 Vinaceous Amazon Parrots as Pets:

 Vinaceous amazons are intelligent, inquisitive birds with moderate speaking ability.
 They are relatively gentle and easily to tame but they are uncommon in captivity, and are seldom available for pets.

 As they are endangered, they should be used for breeding if at all possible.

 In the wild, Vinaceous Amazon Parrots eat primarily tree seeds, such as Araucaria, Podocarpus, Eucalyptus and Pilocarpus seeds.

 In captivity, a good quality unfortified / organic seed mix (human grade) in addition to fresh fruits and vegetables should be provided.
 Because of their tendency to obesity, Vinaceous Amazons should given small amounts of sunflower or safflower seeds as treats, except when they are in breeding mode.
 Willow twigs should be provided throughout the year.

-To learn more about the diet of the captive Amazon Parrot, please visit this webpage.
+To learn more about the diet of the captive Amazon Parrot, please click the link.

 Species: Scientific: Amazona vinacea … English: Vinaceous Amazon … Dutch: Wijnkleurige Amazone, Wijnborst Amazone, Wijnrode Amazone … German: Taubenhals Amazone … French: Amazone vineux, Amazone bourgogne